JAINAM007/trelloIntegration/speakaiTrelloIntegration/README.md

 description: Provides a description of the Trello card.
 creationDate: Stores the date and time when the card was created.

+## API Endpoints

+This project provides the following API endpoints to interact with the Trello card data:

+GET /api/cards
+Retrieves all Trello cards from the database.
+Returns an array of card objects.

+POST /api/cards
+Creates a new Trello card in the database.
+Requires a JSON object in the request body with the following properties:
+name: The name of the card (string).
+description: The description of the card (string).
+creationDate: The creation date of the card (string, formatted as ISO 8601).

 ## Development server

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The application will automatically reload if you change any of the source files.